School Science Lessons

 Magnolol

-Magnolol, C18H18O2, a biphenyldiol, in traditional herbal medicine, antifungal, in bark of Magnolia grandiflora, and in M officinalis.
+Magnolol, C18H18O2, a biphenyldiol, in traditional herbal medicine, antifungal, occurs in bark of (Magnolia grandiflora), and in (Magnolia officinalis).

 Matairesinol